flav-io/flavio/README.md

 the Standard Model and in the presence of new physics encoded in Wilson coefficients of dimension-6 operators.

-## Project status

-The project is currently in beta phase, so should be used with reasonable caution.

 ## Project web site

 Further information and the package documentation can be found at: